 The short answer is yes.
 Beard transplants are a thing.
 They’re also called facial hair transplants.
-In the last five or so years, facial hair transplant procedures have become more popular, although they’re not offered by all hair replacement providers (Note: The Nashville Hair Doctor DOES perform beard transplants).
+In the last five or so years, facial hair transplant procedures have become more popular, although they’re not offered by all hair replacement providers (Note: Nashville Hair Doctor does perform beard transplants).

 Their popularity might be due to the fact that beards have simply become more fashionable.
 The funny thing is, many men are going for the “designer stubble” effect, not a full beard.
 It seems a little bit of an overkill to have a beard transplant just to sport a nice unkempt stubble.
 But of course we’re not here to judge!